seliv55/mito/README.md

 ## Key features

-- Simulates time course of model variables, which are the concentrations of metabolites and redox states of respiratory complexes described by the ODE system, production of reactive oxygen species (ROS) separately in various sites of the electron transport chain.
+- Simulates time course of model variables, which are the concentrations of metabolites shown in Fig 1 and described by the ODE system.
 - Allows to program the change of rate constants and concentrations in the course of a calculation, which simulate specific experimental conditions.
 - Enables continuous calculations of dependencies of the system steady states on model parameters.
 The latter can help to find bifurcation characteristics of the system.